boxinz17/FuDGE/EEG/original_data/README.md

 This is the data downloaded from https://kdd.ics.uci.edu/databases/eeg/eeg.data.html.
+The link for databases is: https://kdd.ics.uci.edu/databases/eeg/.
+Select eeg_full.tar.
 There is also code that used for unzipping the downloaded package.